octoml/octoai-textgen-cookbook/choose_your_own_adventure/README.md

 To run our example app, there are two simple steps to take:

-- Get an OctoAI API token by following [these instructions](https://docs.octoai.cloud/docs/how-to-create-an-octoai-access-token).
+- Get an OctoAI API token by following [these instructions](https://octo.ai/docs/getting-started/how-to-create-octoai-api-token/).
 - Paste your API token in the file called `.env` in this directory.

 ```bash
 OCTOAI_API_TOKEN=<your key here>
 ```
+### Running the application

-- Run `adventure.py` script to chat with the LLM hosted endpoint.
+Run `adventure.py` script to chat with the LLM hosted endpoint.
 ```bash
 python3 adventure.py
 ```

-- Example usage:
+### Example usage

 ```Prompt: start
 Prompt: start